Gibberlings3/Road_To_Discovery_for_SoD/README.md

 ### 1 Add Stat-Based Observations and Quest Options from Lauriel's Themed Tweaks Mod
 ---------------------------------------------

-This adds the same content as the component "Add Stat-Based Observations and Quest Options" from Lauriel's Themed Tweaks Mod.
+This imports the component "Add Stat-Based Observations and Quest Options" from Lauriel's Themed Tweaks Mod.
 Install this if you want more depth and consistent reactions to the following ingame occurrences with regard to making the gained information aware to the group:
 - Duke Jannath's info about weak poison of Caelar's palace assassins (and all later reply options about Caelar trying to have the PC killed in the palace): PC realizes the attack was not meant to kill;
 - treatise about portal below Dragonspear Castle: reactions from NPCs to the revelations about the portal beneath Dragonspear Castle and how to open it;
 - have Edwin identify Hephernaan (including his plans) in the scry pool before having met him in persona;